MicrosoftDocs/dynamics-365-project-operations/articles/project-management/update-project.md

 - **Finish Date**: The date that the project is scheduled to end.
 - **Effort**: The estimated effort of the project.
 When tasks are added to the project, this field is no longer editable.
 - **Estimated Labor Cost**: The estimated labor cost of the project.
 When labor costs are added to the project, this field is no longer editable.
-- **Estimated Expenses**: The estimated expenses of the project.
+- **Estimated Expense Cost**: The estimated expenses of the project.
 When expenses are added to the project, this field is no longer editable.
+- **Estimated Material Cost**: The estimated materials of the project.
+When materials are added to the project, this field is no longer editable.

 ## Project actual fields
 - **Actual Start**: The date that the project started.